ShlomiZi/ChromeExt/README.md

 # ChromeExt
-Repo for developing, testing and deploying extensions for Chrom
+Repo for developing, testing and deploying extensions for Chrome